Fourier Spectrum of Noisy Quantum Algorithms: Fourier Growth of : Level-Three

 Given the expression for the acceptance probability of a $d$-query $\hBQP$ algorithm (\Cref{claim:acceptance_probability_hbqp}), it is not too difficult to derive an expression for the Fourier coefficients under any restriction -- this part is similar to the proof of~\Cref{claim:dqck_fourier_coefficients} from~\Cref{claim:dqck_acceptance_probability}.
 We obtain the following claim, whose proof is deferred to~\Cref{sec:appendix_fourier_coefficients}.
-As before, we can assume without loss of generality that the restriction $\rho$ fixes all but the first $\tilN$ coordinates for some $\tilN\le N$, by permuting the matrices applied by the quantum algorithm appropriately.